-- 1. Select SETTINGS > USER MANAGEMENT > Remote Authentication - 2.
-Choose a Scheme and enter appropriate settings.
+1. Select SETTINGS > USER MANAGEMENT > Remote Authentication

+- 2. Choose a remote Authentication Scheme and enter appropriate settings. - 3.
+Click Apply. - 4.
+Select SETTINGS > USER MANAGEMENT > Local Users

-- 3. Select SETTINGS > USER MANAGEMENT > Local Users - 4.
-Click the + button.
-The New User dialog loads. - 5.
-Enter a Username and Description. - 6.
-Select the Remote Password Only checkbox. - Select the Enabled checkbox.
-The Password and Confirm Password fields are disabled. - 8.
+5. Click the + button.
+The New User dialog loads.

+- 6. Enter a Username and Description. - 7.
+Select the Remote Password Only checkbox.
+The Remote Password Only checkbox only displays if you set up the Scheme correctly in Step 2. - Select the Enabled checkbox.
+The Password and Confirm Password fields are disabled. - Select the Remote Password Only checkbox.
+The Password and Confirm Password fields are disabled. - 10.
 Click Save User.

-Note: When a new user is created, an entry is added to the syslog, indicating the new user's name, the user that performed the operation, database queries, and the time that it occurred:
+Note:When a new user is created, an entry is added to the syslog, indicating the new user's name, the user that performed the operation, database queries, and the time that it occurred: